kembreyfarquhar/ChallengeSolutions/README.md

 # Code Challenge Solutions

-This is a small, yet growing, collection of solutions I've come up with for various coding challenges.
-I'm making this to 1) have an organized collection of my solutions, 2) force myself to explain my solutions, ensuring that I actually know what's going on, and 3) to continully come back to after time to see if/how I would do these differently. :dancer:
+This is a small, yet growing, collection of solutions that I've concocted for various code challenges.
+I created this repository with intentions to 1) have an organized collection of my solutions, 2) force myself to explain said solutions, ensuring that I understand why/how the solutions works, and 3) to revisit said solutions at a later date, utilizing my ever-growing coding abilities to determine if/how I could solve them in a better/more efficient manner. :dancer:

 created by [@kmcknight1](https://github.com/kmcknight1)